 Mr Thomas Spencer

-Tom Spencer is a PhD student at the Bionics Institute enrolled through the University of Melbourne.
-Tom received a Bachelor of Science (Hons) from the University of Western Australia in 2013.
-His honours project investigated the therapeutic potential of extracochlear electrical stimulation in alleviating tinnitus.
-In 2014, Tom moved to Melbourne to begin a PhD under the supervision of Dr Mohit Shivdasani and A/Prof James Fallon.
-His current research focuses on investigating novel stimulation strategies in retinal implants with the aim of increasing spatial resolution for implanted patients.
+Mr Tom Spencer was a PhD student at the Bionics Institute enrolled through the University of Melbourne and has recently submitted his PhD.
+Tom’s research focused on investigating novel stimulation strategies in retinal implants with the aim of increasing spatial resolution for implanted patients.
+Tom received a Bachelor of Science (Hons) from the University of Western Australia in 2013 and his honours project investigated the therapeutic potential of extracochlear electrical stimulation in alleviating tinnitus.
+In 2014, Tom moved to Melbourne where he began his PhD under the supervision of Dr Mohit Shivdasani and A/Prof James Fallon.

 - Spencer, T. C., J. B. Fallon, and M. N. Shivdasani.
 2018.
 Creating virtual electrodes with two-dimensional current steering.
 Journal of Neural Engineering: doi 10.1088/1741-2552/aab1b8.